Seven common types of eye injuries and their treatment

 Getting unexpectedly splashed or sprayed in the eye by substances other than clean, harmless water can be scary.
 Some substances burn or sting but are fairly harmless in the long run, while others can cause serious injury.
 The basic makeup of the chemical involved can make a lot of difference, such as:

 Acid.
 As a general rule, acids can cause considerable redness and burning but can be washed out fairly easily.

 Alkali.
 Substances or chemicals that are basic (alkali) are much more serious but may not seem so because they don't cause as much immediate eye pain or redness as acids.
 Some examples of alkali substances are oven cleaners, toilet bowl cleaners and even chalk dust.

 Chemical exposures and burns are usually caused by a splash of liquid getting in your eye.
-But they can be caused in other ways as well, such as by rubbing your eyes and transferring a chemical from your hands to your eyes or by getting sprayed in the eye by hair spray or other aerosols.
+They can also be caused in other ways such as, by rubbing your eyes and transferring a chemical from your hands to your eyes or by getting sprayed in the eye by e.g. hair spray or other aerosols.